klumw/wakeword/README.md

 # Keyword/Wakeword Detection on ESP32-S3: Your Voice-Activated Project Starter! 🚀

-Unlock the power of voice with this ready-to-go template for keyword and wakeword detection using the ESP32-S3-DevKitC-1!
+Unlock the power of voice with this ready-to-go template for keyword and wakeword detection using the ESP32-S3-DevKitC-1 board!
 This project provides a solid foundation for building your own voice-controlled applications, from smart assistants to interactive devices.

 ## ✨ Project Highlights